spiritedtechie/spiritedtechie.com/collections/_posts/2022-10-19-proper-helfy-without-calorie-counting.md

 <a href="/assets/images/gen/blog/healthcheck-october-2022.jpg" data-lightbox="image-1" data-title="October 2022 Results"><img width="49%" src="/assets/images/gen/blog/healthcheck-october-2022.jpg"/></a>

 In summary:
-1. Two target areas increased from amber to green: **Codebase Health** and **Fun.**
+1. Two targets improved from amber to green: **Codebase Health** and **Fun.**
-1. The remaining target area improved, but needed more attention: **Distributed Working.**
+1. The remaining target improved, but needed more attention: **Distributed Working.**
 1. No red alerts - nothing has dramatically gotten worse.
-1. Overall, many dimensions moved towards green / good health.
+1. Overall, much moved towards green / good health.
 1. One untargeted area surprised us with a 2-point increase: **Psychological Safety.**
-1. There is a clear dimension to target next: **Learning.**
+1. There is a clear thing to target next: **Learning.**

 # Core Philosophy
 To be clear, this is a facilitated process empowering the team to solve the problems themselves.
 It put the team in control of their destiny, with me (as lead) simply supporting and occassionally ensuring organisational alignment.

-I advocate such processes should be in the interest of the team, not a management tool to insist on top-down change and optimisation.
+Such processes should be in the interest of the team, not a management tool to insist on top-down change and optimisation.
 Teams should be able to use this information to decide on what and how things should change, and be proud to radiate their successes or imperfections without fear of top-down intervention.

 # How
 ## Health Check Indicators